haskell-servant/servant/README.md

 runghc ~/Documents/other-haskell/multi-ghc-travis/make_travis_yml_2.hs regenerate
 ```

-In case Travis jobs fail due failing build of dependency, you can temporarily
+In case Travis jobs fail due to a dependency failing to build, you can temporarily
-add `constraints` to the `cabal.project`, and regenerate the `.travis.yml`.
+add `constraints` to the `cabal.project` file, and regenerate the `.travis.yml`.
-For example, the following will disallow single `troublemaker-13.37` package version:
+For example, the following will disallow a single `troublemaker-13.37` package version:

 ```
 constraints: